vuejs/v2.vuejs.org/src/v2/guide/components.md

 })
 ```

-Globally registered components can be used in the template of any root Vue instance (`new Vue`) created afterwards -- and even inside all subcomponents of that Vue instance's component tree.
+Globally registered components can be used in the template of any root Vue instance (`new Vue`) created afterwards&mdash;and even inside all subcomponents of that Vue instance's component tree.

-That's all you need to know about registration for now, but once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Component Registration](components-registration.html).
+That's all you need to know about registration for now.
+But once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Component Registration](components-registration.html).

 ## Passing Data to Child Components with Props

 Earlier, we mentioned creating a component for blog posts.
-The problem is, that component won't be useful unless you can pass data to it, such as the title and content of the specific post we want to display.
+The problem is, that component won't be useful unless you can pass data to it, such as the title and content of the specific post you want to display.
 That's where props come in.

-Props are custom attributes you can register on a component.
+**Props** are custom attributes you can register on a component.
 When a value is passed to a prop attribute, it becomes a property on that component instance.

-To pass a title to our blog post component, we can include it in the list of props this component accepts, using a `props` option:
+To pass a title to your blog post component, you can include it in the list of props the component accepts with the `props` option:

 ```js
 Vue.component('blog-post', {